puleos/object-hash/readme.markdown

 ```
 ## hash(value, options);
 Generate a hash from any object or type.
 Defaults to sha1 with hex encoding.
-*  `algorithm` hash algo to be used by this instance: 'sha1', 'md5'
+*  `algorithm` hash algo to be used: 'sha1', 'md5'
 *  `excludeValues` {true|false} hash object keys, values ignored
 *  `encoding` hash encoding, supports 'buffer', 'hex', 'binary', 'base64'

 ## hash.keys(value);
+Hash object keys using the sha1 algorithm, values ignored.
-Sugar method, equivalent to hash(value, {excludeValues: true})
+*Sugar method, equivalent to hash(value, {excludeValues: true})*

 ## hash.MD5(value);
+Hash using the md5 algorithm.
-Sugar method, equivalent to hash(value, {algorithm: 'md5'})
+*Sugar method, equivalent to hash(value, {algorithm: 'md5'})*

 ## hash.keysMD5(value);
+Hash object keys using the md5 algorithm, values ignored.
-Sugar method, equivalent to hash(value, {algorithm: 'md5', excludeValues: true})
+*Sugar method, equivalent to hash(value, {algorithm: 'md5', excludeValues: true})*

 ## var hashTable = new hash.HashTable(options);
 Create a new HashTable instance.
-Standard hashing options are supported.
+Hashing options are supported and applied to values
+added to the table.

 ## hashTable.add(value1, value2, ...);
 Add an object to the hash table.
-Supports parameters or a single array.
+Supports n parameters or an array of values to be
+added to the table.

+*Note: if you wish to evaluate an array as a single table entry
+you must wrap it first `{[1,2,3,4]}` otherwise each element will be added to the
+table separately.*

 ## hashTable.getValue(hashKey);
 Retrive the objects value from the table by hash key.
+If there is no matching entry
+returns undefined.

 ## hashTable.getCount(hashKey);
 Retrieve a counter representing the number of times an object was added to
 the table.
+Returns 0 if a matching key is not found.

 ## hashTable.hasKey(hashKey);
-Returns true if the specified hash is in the hash table.
+Returns true if the specified hash is in the hash table otherwise false.

 ## hashTable.toArray();
 Returns an array of the hash table contents in the following format: